bombchus/z64-music-wiki/docs/advanced/tuning.md

 ### Sample Rate Correction

-*Ocarina of Time* and *Majora's Mask* have a msater sample rate, also known as hardware rate, of 32000 Hz that affects how all samples in the game are played.
+*Ocarina of Time* and *Majora's Mask* have a master sample rate, also known as hardware rate, of 32000 Hz that affects how all samples in the game are played.
 The games will always play samples as is they were sampled at the master sample rate which will affect the tuning of samples.

 In the images below you can see a visual representation of how a sample's speed will be affected.
 All the samples are assumed to be the same sound sample recorded at the same pitch, but are resampled at varying sample rates.